 - Soil vapor analysis

-- Laboratory analysis
+- Laboratory testing

-- Delineation of the extent of contamination
+- Defining the extent of contamination

-Remediation of Petroleum-contaminated Soil
+Remediation of Petroleum-Contaminated Soil

 Dredging/Excavation